 Price and availability made for Xbox One's assured shortfall in the beginning.
 Now, the price point is moot.
 Can it catch up?

 What's in the box?

 There was more value in the original Xbox One Kinect bundle, accounting for some of the initial price difference, so it's important to dive deeper into what's included and, of course, what's not included in the box.

 At launch, Xbox Ones came with the console, a controller. and the Kinect camera.
 These systems also had "Day One 2013" emblazoned on the cardboard box and at the center of the controller.

 That's a nice perk for Xbox loyalists, though not worth the premium they paid.
 Subsequent Xbox One bundles have included Titanfall or Sunset Overdrive for the same price, while newer, cheaper systems make Kinect optional.

 All Xbox One boxes contains an HDMI cable, wired mono headset and stingy 14-day free trial for Microsoft's Xbox Live Gold online service.
 There's no USB charging cable, as the Xbox One controller uses batteries out-of-the-box.

 Inside the PS4 box is the console and one DualShock 4 controller.
 Wires include an HDMI cable (Sony learned its lesson after backlash for not including one with the PS3) and a micro-USB cable for the controller.

 Don't throw out the box right away.
 Tucked inside is a 30-day subscription to PlayStation Plus and a wired mono earbud, contrasting with the just-a-cheap Xbox One headset.

-The price difference between the PS4 and Xbox One was a sticking point for gamers over the lasts twelve months.
-Microsoft reshaped the argument at E3 2014 with price-matched Kinect-free Xbox One.
-The question is, will gamers bite in the new year?
+The price difference between the PS4 and Xbox One was a sticking point for gamers over the first several months.
+Microsoft reshaped the argument at E3 2014 with price-matched Kinect-free Xbox One and may give the console another price drop this year.
+The question is, will gamers bite in the latter half of 2015?